hythamsa/Ansible/README.md

 - All "copy" are sourced directly from /etc/ansible/files folder on my local Ansible host.
 Modify as necessary
 - I currently do not have Bind configured (for now) and leverage static entries in /etc/hosts for reachability
 - /etc/default/ntpdate references one of my hosts on my network.
 Modify "NTPSERVERS= " to your host
-- I round up the script with a "shutdown -r +1" meaning reboot after 1 minute to kick changes in (disable bluetooth and wifi)
+- I round up the script with a "shutdown -r +1" meaning reboot after 1 minute to kick changes in (disable bluetooth and wifi among others)